Advanced Control of Power Converters for Future Energy Systems

 Global concerns with regards to pollution and greenhouse gas (GHG) emissions have led to stricter regulations in the maritime industry.
 As a result, growing efforts have been reported to make the onboard energy systems more efficient.
 Therefore, the maritime sector needs urgent modernization.
-The Marine Power Systems Laboratory uses state-of-the-art real time simulation and reduced scale experimental platform to design, test and verify the integration of new technologies into various types of marine vessels such as drilling, transport and naval.
+The Advanced Control of Power Converters for Future Energy Systems Laboratory uses state-of-the-art real time simulation and reduced scale experimental platform to design, test and verify the integration of new technologies into various types of marine vessels such as drilling, transport and naval.
 Developments are made according to the newest marine class regulations.

 The laboratory facility currently operates around the advanced 12-core real time simulator that is fully